GIScience/ors-map-client/src/plugins/readme.md

 ## What can be used in a plug-in ? ##

-Next to the parameters passed to each method via hook call, inside a plug-in you can use the values stored in the [vuex](https://vuex.vuejs.org/guide/) store (you need to import store from '@/store/store') and access, for example `store.getters.mapBounds`.
+In addition to the parameters passed to each method via hook call, inside a plug-in you can use the values stored in the [vuex](https://vuex.vuejs.org/guide/) store.
+In order to access the app store you need to import store from '@/store/store') and access it via, for example `store.getters.mapBounds`.

 You can also use the app constants to compare values.
 For this import `constants` from `@/resources/constants`.

 Within the plug-in you can also set listeners to events emitted via `evenBus`, for example `mapViewDataChanged`, as well as emit those events.